ttktjmt/ttktjmt.github.io/README.md

-# ttktjmt.github.io
+# [deprecated] ttktjmt.github.io
-This portfolio lists my social media accounts.
-You can view the page from [ttktjmt.github.io](https://ttktjmt.github.io)
+This is my old portfolio.
+You can check out my new portfolio from here: [ttktjmt.com](https://ttktjmt.com) If you still want to check out this portfolio, you can see it from here: [ttktjmt.github.io](https://ttktjmt.github.io)

 # Credits
 - **Design**